RedCraft86/RedPackUtils/README.md

-This is a mod for my person modpack
+This is a mod for my personal modpack